scubamikejax904/googledoc/README.md

 ## Create the SmartApp

-In the SmartThings IDE, add the google-sheets-logging Smartapp from this Github repo to your account. smartapps/cschwer/google-sheets-logging.src/google-sheets-logging.groovy
+1. Login to the the SmartThings IDE at https://graph.api.smartthings.com/

-1. Login to the the SmartThings IDE at https://graph.api.smartthings.com/.
-Make an account if you haven't already.
+   (Make an account if you haven't already)

 2. Go to "My SmartApps"